Introduce your children to your working life! Check out these Bring Your Child to Work Day activities for a successful event.

 - Design an event t-shirt.
 Order shirts for all the children and volunteers.

 - Sign in and registration.
 Assign people to man the table.
-They can sign the children in and distribute their name tags, and two to pass out t-shirts.
+Some can sign the children in and distribute their name tags, and others can pass out t-shirts.

 - Pass out goodie bags.
-Your work might have giveaways like pens and yo-yos, but include goodies kids will like, too.
+Your work might have company-branded items like pens and notepads, but include goodies kids will like, too.

 3. Plan your activities